 Medium of instruction and communication for all of our departments is English.
-Students are
+Students are required to speak in English to their lecturers at all times, including outside the classroom.

-11.1 English Language Requirements
+10.1 English Language Requirements

-Students enrolled to departments of which medium of instruction is in English have to take the allowed to start their training at the faculties.
+Students enrolled to departments of which medium of instruction is in English have to take the English Proficiency and Placement Test.
+Students who obtain a score of 70 out of 100 or over, are allowed to start their training at the faculties.
 Students who obtain a score below 70% are required to study the program of the English Preparatory School.